Acute lymphoblastic leukemia, or acute lymphocytic leukemia, is a type of blood cancer that can affect both children and adults.

 The main treatment for children with leukemia is chemotherapy.

 Initial treatment is intense, and the child will usually need to spend time in the hospital.
-However, over 95% of children enter remission after 1 month of initial treatment, according to the ACS.
+However,

 The Dana-Farber Foundation note that 15–20% of children experience a relapse after treatment.